-Enforcement action may be taken and financial penalties imposed for breaches of the ES Act.
+Enforcement action may be taken and financial penalties up to CI\$100,000 (or US\$121,950) imposed for breaches of the ES Act.
 Broadly, a failure by any person (which potentially includes directors or partners) to provide information or the provision of inaccurate or misleading information to the TIA, late filing of an economic substance report, or a failure of an entity to comply with the ES Test, will constitute a breach of the ES Act.
-As well as potential fines, the ultimate consequence of failure to comply with the ES Act could result in the relevant entity being struck off for non-compliance and directors/managers being fined.
+As well as potential fines, the ultimate consequence of failure to comply with the ES Act could result in the relevant entity being struck off following non-compliance for two consecutive years and directors/managers being fined.